Shamin Mannan: Early and personal life

+Mannan is a Muslim and describes herself as "more spiritual than religious".
+In February 2016, she revealed that she has been in an eight-year long relationship with Atul Kumar.
+On 3 December 2017, she married Kumar in a private ceremony in Kaziranga.

 Career

 Shamin appeared in many TV commercials - Dabur Gulabari Rose Water, Bagh bakri tea, Dish TV, Sony Ericson, Polycrol antacid & McDonalds.
 She was most appreciated for Colors TV's Sanskaar - Dharohar Apno Ki as Bhoomi.